openworkload/swm-core/HOWTO/BUILD.md

 ------------

 1. Erlang/OTP 24 (installed in the dev container automatically)
-2. rlwrap (installed in the dev container automatically)
-3. cog (https://pypi.python.org/pypi/cogapp) (installed in the dev container automatically)
+2. cog (https://pypi.python.org/pypi/cogapp) (installed in the dev container automatically)
-4. swm-sched (should be cloned to swm parent directory)
+3. swm-sched (should be cloned to swm parent directory)

 Dependencies installation example (for Ubuntu):
 ----------------------------------------------